pavelsaman/pavelsaman.github.io/_posts/2019-10-13-downgrade-software-with-pacman.md

 ...
 ```

 Nice and easy.
-It's also pretty fast, no need to install a new package, uninstall the faulty one etc.
+It's also pretty fast, no need to install a new package, uninstall the faulty one, etc.